 Find a small area, about 2’ x 2’, preferably with a seam in it.
 You are going to perform the same steps on the test area that you will use to complete the entire job.
 Take a large putty knife and locate the seam.
 Use the putty knife to loosen the seam from the wall to see how well the wallpaper is attached and how many layers you will be removing.
 Make a note if the wall you are working on is plaster or drywall.

-For homes more than 50 years old, you may have plaster walls.
+If your home is more than 50 years old, you likely have plaster walls.
 These are thicker and more durable than drywall, and therefore harder to damage while removing wallpaper.
 If the home is less than 50 years old, there’s a good chance your substrate is drywall.
-Removing wallpaper from drywall can be a little tricky because you need to be careful not to damage it with the scraper or scoring tool as it will create more work for yourself when you get ready to prep the walls for new paper.
+Removing wallpaper from drywall can be a little tricky because you need to be careful not to damage the surface with the scraper or scoring tool as it will create more work for yourself when you get ready to prep the walls for new paper.

-Next, take your scoring tool and with a circular motion, go over the test area with even pressure to lightly puncture the face of the paper.
+Next, take your wallpaper scoring tool and with a circular motion go over the test area with even pressure to lightly puncture the face of the paper.
 Don’t press too hard.
 You are just making light perforations to allow the remover easy access through the wallpaper onto the wall to make sure it is saturated.

 Apply your wallpaper remover to the entire test area.
 Make sure all the wallpaper is wet.

 Wait 15 minutes before you attempt to peel off the paper.
 Trying to get a head start at this point will cause you more work down the road.
-Let the remover solution do its job by sitting on the paper a full 15 minutes.
+Let the remover solution do its job by sitting on the paper for a full 15 minutes.

 Now, try removing the old wallpaper on the test area.
-If peels right off you are ready to start your project.
+If the wallpaper peels right off you are ready to start your project.

 2. Protect Furniture, Floors and Electrical Outlets

-Use our how to remove wallpaper checklist when preparing your wallpaper removal:
+Use our how to remove wallpaper checklist when getting the room ready: